apache/superset/CONTRIBUTING.md

 3. If the pull request adds functionality, the docs should be updated as part of the same PR.
 Doc string are often sufficient, make sure to follow the sphinx compatible standards.
-4. The pull request should work for Python 2.7, and ideally Python 3.6+.
+4. The pull request should work for Python 2.7 and Python 3.6.
     ``from __future__ import`` will be required in every `.py` file soon.
 5. If the pull request adds a Python dependency include it in `setup.py` denoting any specific restrictions and in `requirements.txt` pinned to a